 Students submitting a thesis or dissertation must also complete the student section of the Thesis/ Dissertation Verification Form and submit it to Langsdale with the print copies of their dissertation.
 A library staff member will sign the form, which should then be given to the student’s thesis/dissertation director.

 Doctoral candidates and some master’s students are required to submit an electronic copy of their thesis or dissertation to ProQuest/UMI Digital Dissertations in addition to submitting their print copies to Langsdale Library.
 This places the thesis or dissertation in a national, searchable database for other researchers to use and cite.
-Instructions are available here.
+Instructions for authors are here.
+Submit your completed thesis or dissertation here.

 For more information, you may contact Betty Landesman, Head of Technical Services during regular business hours.